David Liebe Hart

-David Nkrumah Liebe Unger Hart, also credited as D. L. Hart, (born April 19, 1957) is an American musician, painter, puppeteer and actor.
+David Nkrumah Liebe Unger Hart, also credited as D. L. Hart, (born April 19, 1957) is an American outsider artist, musician, painter, puppeteer and actor.
 He is best known for his appearances on Adult Swim's Tim and Eric Awesome Show, Great Job!, performing bizarre puppetry and singing in a variety of voice characterizations.
 He is also known in the Los Angeles area for his role as a puppeteer on The Junior Christian Science Bible Lesson Program, a local public-access television cable TV program, and for performing with his puppet "Doug the Dog" just outside the Hollywood Bowl and Los Angeles Music Center after shows, where he is known to many concert goers simply as the "puppet man".
+Outside of the Tim & Eric universe, David has appeared in a number of cult and indie films such as The People's Joker, and Vampire Zombies... from Space!
 He has also been known at times as David Hart, David Lieber Mintz, David Unger Hart, David King Liebe Hart and DL Hart.

 Career

 During an interview with Jimmy Kimmel, he stated he first developed his passion for puppeteering upon attending church Sunday school in his youth.
 He claims to have gotten his start in Hollywood performing with comedian Robin Williams and from making an appearance on The Gong Show in 1977.
 In 1990 he appeared on Golden Girls and in 1993 on Wings.

 Hart has frequently appeared on television shows The Del Talk Show, Tim and Eric Awesome Show, Great Job!, and various other Abso Lutely productions and independent films.
 In 2004, David Hart was featured in the documentary Public Access Hollywood.
 He made an appearance on The Daily Show with Jon Stewart in 2004 and again 2009, as well as on Jimmy Kimmel Live! in 2004.
 He also appeared in a commentary on Tim And Eric Awesome Show, Great Job!
 Season One DVD.
 Throughout late April and early May 2008 he performed live as part of Tim and Eric's Awesome Tour 2008.
 In 2014 Hart appeared prominently in the independent feature film White Cop.
 In 2018, Hart appeared in the crowd sourced remake of Shrek, Shrek Retold, in which he performs the song Hallelujah, originally composed by Leonard Cohen.

-In July 2019 he created a new TV series called I Love David, which lasted only one season.
+In 2019 David created a series called I Love David, directed by Vera Drew, who would also go on to direct him in 2022's The People's Joker.
+In 2024 David appeared as Nosferatu in the feature film Vampire Zombies... from Space!